AbdallahKamash/AbdallahKamash/README.md

 ## <img align="left" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flutter/flutter-original.svg" /> Flutter, Dart, and Android Studio

-<p>Started Learning in 2021. <br/> Now a Mobile Developer as AlmedadSoft Company for Software Solutions since September, 2022.<br/><p/>
+<p>Started Learning in 2021. <br/> Now a Mobile Developer at AlmedadSoft Company for Software Solutions since September 2022.<br/><p/>

 #### Worked on 3 app projects here :
   - AlmedadSoft's Handheld app for inventory counting and selling connected directly to SQL Server. **`Flutter, SQL Server`** <br/>
   - StoreBarcode is a barcode reader app for customers in-store to know the prices of their items.  **`Flutter, SQL Server`** <br/>
-  - Mosweq App, an app works as a menu and a sell-point for shops espcially coffee shops and restaurants to sell through this app by cash, or using the UniPay Money Service (online payment service).  **`Flutter, RAD Server / RAD Studio, SQL Server`** <br/><br/>
+  - Mosweq App, an app works as a menu and a sell-point for shops especially coffee shops and restaurants to sell through this app by cash, or using the UniPay Money Service (online payment service).  **`Flutter, RAD Server / RAD Studio, SQL Server`** <br/><br/>

 ### Freetime Coding :
 #### These are apps that I made in my free time: